Psychology Research Pool (PRP)

-Students interested in participating in the PRP can find more information in the FAQs below. provides guidelines and answers FAQs instructors might have regarding the PRP. provides guidelines and answers FAQs investigators might have regarding the PRP.
+Students interested in participating in the PRP can find more information in the FAQs below. provides guidelines and answers to FAQs instructors might have regarding the PRP. provides guidelines and answers to FAQs investigators might have regarding the PRP.

 Information for Students

 The following questions are commonly asked by students.
 Please read them to learn more about the PRP.

 All students in PSY 2012 - General Psychology are required to participate in the PRP.
 Your instructor will include the required number of ArgoPoints (i.e., research credits) in the syllabus, so please check your syllabus for specific information for your class.
 Your instructor may also offer additional ArgoPoints for extra credit.
 All studies will offer an alternative assignment should you not wish to participate in research.